|

 lure.
 We highly recommend you dip your lures in something to

-waterproof them.
 Thompson's waterseal will not work and anything

-with wax in it is not recommended-we recommend
+with wax in it is not recommended-We recommend

-Spar Urethane, Val-oil, or any kind of sanding sealer will also
+either Tung Oil, Shellac, Spar Urethane, Val-oil, Boiled Linseed Oil cut with mineral spirits, or any kind of lacquer sanding sealer will also

 work with multiple dips may be required-let dry properly after

-each step..if you don't your paint/clear is likely to not stick
+each step.. if you don't your paint/clear is likely to not stick

-properly.
+cautions when working with these items.
 Out of all the different methods for a home based

 multiple dips between drying is one of